 A knowledgeable bankruptcy attorney can provide you with legal advice, prepare your bankruptcy paperwork, and guide you through the bankruptcy process.
 But these services come at a cost.
-If you can’t afford to pay a lawyer's fees, you may be able to:
+If you can’t afford to pay the fees, you might be able to:

-While you don’t have to have an attorney to file for bankruptcy, whether it would be in your best interest to hire one will depend on:
+You don’t have to have an attorney to file for bankruptcy.
+But whether it would be in your best interest to hire one will depend on:

-Filing a simple Chapter 7 bankruptcy.
-If you have a very simple Chapter 7 bankruptcy (typically meaning that you have little or no income or assets, and there are no other matters that might complicate your bankruptcy), you may be able to successfully file on your own.
-But even a simple Chapter 7 bankruptcy requires that you put in a significant amount of time and research.
-If you are not willing to make the necessary commitment, you risk having your bankruptcy dismissed or putting your property in danger.
-At a minimum, if you want to file without an attorney, get a good self-help book such as Nolo’s How to File for Chapter 7 Bankruptcy.
+Simple Chapter 7 bankruptcies.
+Filers with little or no income or assets, and no other matters that might complicate a bankruptcy might be able to file on their own.
+But even a simple Chapter 7 bankruptcy requires a significant amount of time and research.
+If you aren’t willing to make the necessary commitment, you risk having your bankruptcy dismissed.
+You could also put your property in danger.
+At a minimum, if you want to file without an attorney, get a self-help book such as Nolo’s How to File for Chapter 7 Bankruptcy.

-Difficult Chapter 7s and Chapter 13 bankruptcies.
+Complicated Chapter 7 and Chapter 13 bankruptcies.
 Complex Chapter 7 cases and almost all Chapter 13 bankruptcies require extensive knowledge of bankruptcy law and have many pitfalls for inexperienced filers.
-For these reasons, it would be in your best interest to hire a lawyer to handle your bankruptcy.
-In many cases, you may be able to file for Chapter 13 bankruptcy and pay your attorney fees through your repayment plan with little or no fees required upfront.
-If you absolutely can’t afford a bankruptcy lawyer, at least consider talking to an attorney (many attorneys provide free consultations) to learn about the hidden dangers your case might present.
+For these reasons, it would be in your best interest to hire a bankruptcy lawyer.
+In many cases, you can pay a good portion of your attorneys’ fees through your Chapter 13 repayment plan.
+Even if you can’t afford a bankruptcy lawyer, consider talking to an attorney.
+Many attorneys provide free consultations.
+You could learn about hidden dangers your case might present.

-There are several free legal clinics and legal aid societies in the U.S. that assist low-income individuals with their legal needs.
-In addition, some bankruptcy courts have clinics or information centers that are designed to help self-represented debtors with their cases or provide further information about the free legal services in their area.
-Check with your local bankruptcy court to learn whether there is a legal clinic or legal aid society around where you live that may be able to help you.
-Use the U.S. Courts' Court Locator to find your local bankruptcy court.
+Several free legal clinics and legal aid societies assist low-income individuals with legal needs.
+Also, some bankruptcy courts and law schools have clinics or information centers designed to help self-represented debtors with their cases.
+You can use the U.S. Court Federal Court Finder to find your local bankruptcy court.

-Many attorneys take on a certain number of cases pro bono (meaning free of charge or at a significantly reduced rate) each year.
-If you don’t have the means to pay for the services of a bankruptcy attorney, you may be able to find a lawyer to take your case pro bono.
-You can typically find more information on pro bono attorneys online, through your state bar (or a local bar association), or by talking to lawyers in your area.
-Or start with the American Bankruptcy Institute's Pro Bono Locator, at http://probono.abi.org.
+Some attorneys take on a certain number of cases pro bono (free of charge or at a significantly reduced rate) each year.
+If you don’t have the means to pay for the services of a bankruptcy attorney, you might be able to find a lawyer to take your case pro bono.
+You can typically find more information on pro bono attorneys online, through your state bar, a local bar association, or by talking to lawyers in your area.
+Or start with the American Bankruptcy Institute's Pro Bono Locator.